17 Overview of Julia commands

 scatter!([pi/4, pi+pi/4], [sin(pi/4), sin(pi + pi/4)])

 (The extra argument legend=false suppresses the automatic legend drawing.
-There are many other useful arguments to adjust a graphic.
+There are many other useful keyword arguments to adjust attributes of a trace of a graphic.
 For example, passing markersize=10 to the scatter! command would draw the points larger than the default.)

 Plotting an anonymous function is a bit more immediate than the two-step approach of defining a named function then calling plot with this as an argument: